Eastern Florida Student Handbook / Conduct Code

 - Regular Registration.
 This runs from the date online registration begins through fee due date.

 - Late Registration.
-This runs from the day following the first fee due date each full term or part of term through the day before classes begin.
+This runs from the day following the fee due date each full term or part of term through the day before classes begin.

 - Add/Drop: Week of Financial Responsibility.
 This is the first week of class.
 Students are financially liable for all courses appearing on their schedule beyond the last day to drop.